lizard-bio/cookiecutter-analytical-project/README.md

 ## :raised_hands: Contributing

 This template is opinionated, but not afraid to be wrong.
 Best practices change, tools evolve, and lessons are learned.
 The goal of this project is to make it easier to start, structure, and share an analysis.
-Pull requests and filing issues is encouraged!
+Starting a discussion, filing an issue or even a pull request is encouraged!